TuyaInc/tuyasmart_home_ios_sdk/en/resource/SIGMesh.md

 - (void)stopActiveDevice;
 ```

-### Sub-Device Network Connection

-After entering the network, it is scanned first, but the scan type is changed to ScanForProxyed, and then the network can be automatically connected

 #### Mesh Connection Flag

 In the process of operation, it is often judged whether the existing equipment of the mesh is connected to the network through Bluetooth to determine the method of issuing control commands and operation commands.